Skip to main content

 What to look for.

-Almost every financial institution offers CDs or share certificates so how do you know which will work best for you?
+Almost every financial institution offers accounts like share certificates, so how do you know which will work best for you?
 Your savings goals, time horizon, and future income are all factors to consider.
 Some of these products are built in a way that give you extra flexibility.
 For example, a bump-up share certificate allows you to increase the APY during the term.
-You may find the initial APY is slightly lower on these accounts compared to a regular certificate or CD that doesn’t allow for a bump.
-Some share certificates or CDs even allow you to add money to them after opening.
+You may find the initial APY is slightly lower on these accounts compared to a regular certificate that doesn’t allow for a bump.
+Some share certificates even allow you to add money to them after opening.
 Perhaps you expect a bonus later in the year and wish to add that money to your account.
 This feature can help you earn more when market rates decrease.

 Share certificates might be right for you.